COMMODITIES-Oil, gas, wheat and aluminium jump as sanctions on Russia bite

 By Pratima Desai

-LONDON, March 2 (Reuters) - Oil prices jumped to near eight-year highs, wheat to 14-year peaks and aluminium, benchmark Dutch gas and European coal contracts hit a record high as Western sanctions on Russia over its invasion of Ukraine disrupted Russian commodities exports.
+LONDON, March 2 (Reuters) - Oil prices jumped to near eight-year highs and wheat to 14-year peaks, while aluminium, Dutch gas and European coal prices hit records as Western sanctions on Russia over its invasion of Ukraine disrupted Russian commodities exports.

 Russian forces were attempting to subdue Ukrainian cities, seven days into an invasion that has sparked massive sanctions, pushing international companies to halt sales, cut ties and dump billions of dollars' worth of investments.

-Two crude oil tankers due to load Russian Urals and Kazakh CPC blend this week have been or are due to be cancelled, sources told Reuters.
+Two crude tankers due to load Russian Urals and Kazakh oil this week have been or are due to be cancelled, sources told Reuters.

-"Oil has been pushing higher on growing perceptions that Russian oil is unable to be "transacted"," ED&F Man Capital Markets analyst Edward Meir.
+"Oil has been pushing higher on growing perceptions that Russian oil is unable to be 'transacted'," said ED&F Man Capital Markets analyst Edward Meir.

 "Although oil is not technically under sanction, traders are understandably nervous about taking delivery of Russian crude, let alone storing, shipping and ultimately selling it."